grargenta/server-client-tcp/README.md

 # socket

-C# socket server and client test program
+C# socket server and client for a test program
 ---